A Cubical Language for Bishop Sets

 Categories of presheaves $\ECat = \Psh{\CCat}$ are complete, cocomplete, locally cartesian closed, and exhibit certain non-trivial compatibilities between certain limits and colimits which may be boiled down to the existence of a classifying family for subobjects (monomorphisms).
 This \emph{subobject classifier} is a monomorphism $\Mor|>->|[\PropTrue[\ECat]]{\ObjTerm{\ECat}}{\Prop[\ECat]}$ that is universal in the sense that all monomorphisms arise \emph{in a unique way} from $\PropTrue[\ECat]$ by pullback:

-A category with these properties may be referred to as a \emph{logos} following the terminology of Anel and Joyal~\cite{anel-joyal:2019}, though we defer the actual definition of logoi until slightly later.
+A category with these properties may be referred to as a \emph{logos} following the terminology of Anel and Joyal~\cite{anel-joyal:2021}, though we defer the actual definition of logoi until Definition~\ref{def:logos}.
 Recalling our characterization of $\Psh{\CCat}$ as the \emph{free} cocompletion of $\CCat$, we argue that the correct way to understand categories of presheaves is as a class of logoi that are generated in a specific way: namely, all colimits are added freely without imposing any relations.

-\NewDocumentCommand\Opens{m}{\mathcal{O}\prn{#1}}
+\NewDocumentCommand\Opens{m}{\mathscr{O}\prn{#1}}

 We may also generate logoi in which the added colimits satisfy some relations; historically, the most common way to do so is to augment the category $\CCat$ with the data of a \emph{coverage}.
 The canonical motivating example arises when considering presheaves on the frame of open sets $\Opens{X}$ of a topological space $X$.
-The logos of presheaves $\Psh{\Opens{X}}$ does \emph{not} have the geometrically correct colimits corresponding to the gluing together of components of an open cover $\brc{\Mor{U_i}{U}}$, but some presheaves treat $\Yo{U}$ ``as if'' it were the appropriate colimit of the covering diagram to varying degrees: \begin{enumerate} \item A presheaf $X$ that has \emph{no more than} one section $x \in X\prn{U}$ compatible with a family of sections $\brc{x_i\in X\prn{U_i}}$ defined on the cover is called \emph{separated}. \item A presheaf $X$ that has exactly one such section $x\in X\prn{U}$ for each such compatible family of sections is called \emph{local}. \end{enumerate}
+The logos of presheaves $\Psh{\Opens{X}}$ does \emph{not} have the geometrically correct colimits corresponding to the gluing together of components of an open cover $\brc{\Mor{U_i}{U}}$, but some presheaves treat $\Yo[\Opens{X}]{U}$ ``as if'' it were the appropriate colimit of the covering diagram to varying degrees: \begin{enumerate} \item A presheaf $X$ that has \emph{no more than} one section $x \in X{U}$ compatible with a family of sections $\brc{x_i\in X{U_i}}$ defined on the cover is called \emph{separated}. \item A presheaf $X$ that has exactly one such section $x\in X{U}$ for each such compatible family of sections is called \emph{local}.\footnote{Typically local presheaves are referred to as sheaves, but we adopt this non-standard terminology for symmetry with separated presheaves.} \end{enumerate}

 Separated presheaves will play an important role in the algebraic syntax and semantics of XTT (Section~\ref{sec:functorial-semantics}), in which we wish to ensure that there is at most one path $\Mor{\DIM}{A}$ compatible with a boundary $\Mor{\symbf{1}+\symbf{1}}{A}$ in the following sense: